bashrc2/AberMUSH/README.md

-who                                     - List players and where they are quit/exit                               - Leave the game eat/drink [item]                        - Eat or drink a consumable say [message]                           - Says something out loud look/examine                            - Examines the surroundings go [exit]                               - Moves through the exit specified
+who                                     - List players and where they are quit/exit                               - Leave the game eat/drink [item]                        - Eat or drink a consumable speak [language]                        - Switch to speaking a different language say [message]                           - Says something out loud look/examine                            - Examines the surroundings go [exit]                               - Moves through the exit specified